 The Letter Isn’t Everything

-As I mentioned earlier, the message on your postcard is only one of many variables that needs to be fine-tuned in your direct mail campaigns.
-There are other areas that need to be fined-tuned just as well… but at the same time, you might as well not even bother with all of this if you’re not going to pack a solid punch with your message.
+As I mentioned earlier, the message on your postcard is only one of many variables that need to be fine-tuned in your direct mail campaigns.
+There are other areas that need to be fine-tuned just as well… but at the same time, you might as well not even bother with all of this if you’re not going to pack a solid punch with your message.

 Remember the importance of looking different.
 Be real and you won’t have any problems standing out from the crowd.

 Want To Use My Postcard Templates?

 As you probably noticed, the examples above give a good overview of the format of my postcards, but not the exact wording.
 I do this because I don’t want you to feel like my postcards are the only ones that will work for you.

 I've certainly had some success with my postcard templates, but it's not because I'm the most prolific writer in the world… it's just because I tried, and tried, and tried again.

 It's entirely possible that you are a better writer than me, and I don’t want to imply that my postcards are the best ever written.